The

 telephones, and devices using digital electronics.
 Superconductivity

-is the power transmission of the future and silver makes it faster and
+is the power transmission of the future and silver makes it faster

-more effective.
-Silver-jacketed superconducting oxide wires can carry
+and more effective.
+Silver-jacketed superconducting oxide wires

 Electroplating